Vintage Print vs Later Print Photography Appraisal: How Print Date Changes Value

 Vintage, later, estate, and posthumous are not interchangeable labels

-Buyers often use these labels loosely, but appraisal work needs more discipline.
-The terms may sound similar in casual sales copy, yet they signal different market expectations and supporting evidence burdens.
+Sellers often use these labels loosely.
+Appraisal work needs more discipline because each label carries different market expectations and evidence burdens.

 A vintage print is typically tied closely to the image date and often to the photographer's own printing period.